micromark/common-markup-state-machine/readme.md

 The <a id="queue" href="#queue">**queue**</a> is a list of tokens.
 The <a id="current-token" href="#current-token">**current token**</a> is the last token in the [queue][queue].

-Certain states also use a <a id="return-state" href="#return-state">**return state**</a> to return to the state it was invoked from.

-> ❗️ Todo: The queue can only contain tokens, this is annoying for escapes (a
-> marker and a content), as it makes sense to group them (same for entities or
-> character references when they are done).
-> We can either process the queue when emitting, or somehow support groups and
-> flattening of groups?

 ## 6 Actions